Pinkaruru/Schalex.CarFactory/README.md

 - The number of doors is unequal as the trunk door is counted among them, I implemented door welding accordingly in ChassisWelder.cs

-# Remarks
-1. I opted out of DeveloperExceptionPage in the Development environment so the ErrorController gets used in Dev Environment instead.
-Just swap lines 82 and 83 in Startup.cs in case you need the DeveloperExceptionPage for the review.

 # The Planday car factory

 ![A very fast looking car](planborgini.png)